 Results

-Descriptive statistics
+Descriptive Statistics

 Descriptive statistics are reported in Table 1.
 Frequency counts for the response variables showed that 428 patients (12.8%) experienced a relapse and 2,669 patients (79.7%) were persistent in the six months post-index period.
 The basic demographic variables showed that the sample was predominantly female (2,585 women to 763 men) and the average patient was 45.6 years old.
 The sample comprised a mix of payer types and provider organisations and, as expected, relatively high counts of healthcare use and co-morbidities (e.g. 546 patients reported muscle weakness, spasm or spasticity in the 12 months pre-index period).
 1,254 patients experienced at least one relapse in the pre-index period.

+Table 1.
+Descriptive statistics by treatment.